EuroPython/website/data/pages-content/volunteers.md

   - Register On-Desk tickets and day passes
   - Answer general questions
   - This job involves a lot of talking

+### Room Manager
+  - Manage the room for an entire slot
+  - Make sure the session chair and speakers are in the room in time
+  - Keep in touch with the AV team to ensure everything is in order
+  - Keep the COC in mind and contact COC committee members if needed.

 ### Session Chairing
   - Help speakers in preparing their notebooks for the talks